No kidding, story crafting is important. You absolutely do need to know how to craft a compelling story.

-Well, if you want any of that to happen then you need to do a slight pivot away from "give me the story formula" to "help me create a great story experience ".
-And a formula won't guarantee a fabulous experience for your audience that spurs them to action.
+Well, if you want any of that to happen then you need to do a pivot away from "give me the story formula" to "help me create a great story experience ".
+A formula won't guarantee a fabulous experience for your audience that spurs them to action.

-To deliver an experience figure out how you want your audience when you are done.
+To deliver an experience figure out how you want your audience to feel when you are done.

 What's the message you want to deliver at the end?